cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 Subsequent runs of `bin/bosh_deploy` will apply changes made to the configuration to an already existing KuBOSH installation, reusing the credentials stored in the `creds.yml`.

-Another file that gets created during initial deployment is called `state.json`.
+Another file that gets created during initial deployment is called `state.json` which stores the BOSH state and is needed to destroy BOSH.

 ## Setup Cloud Config